 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 (Learn how and when to remove these template messages) This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Royal and noble styles" – news · newspapers · books · scholar · JSTOR (August 2015) (Learn how and when to remove this template message) This article includes a list of general references, but it lacks sufficient corresponding inline citations.
+Unsourced material may be challenged and removed.Find sources: "Royal and noble styles" – news · newspapers · books · scholar · JSTOR (August 2015) (Learn how and when to remove this message) This article includes a list of general references, but it lacks sufficient corresponding inline citations.
 Please help to improve this article by introducing more precise citations.
-(August 2015) (Learn how and when to remove this template message) This article is in list format but may read better as prose.
+(August 2015) (Learn how and when to remove this message) This article is in list format but may read better as prose.
 You can help by converting this article, if appropriate.
 Editing help is available.
-(August 2015) (Learn how and when to remove this template message)
+(August 2015) (Learn how and when to remove this message)

 Styles represent the fashion by which monarchs and noblemen are properly addressed.
 Throughout history, many different styles were used, with little standardization.
 This page will detail the various styles used by royalty and nobility in Europe, in the final form arrived at in the nineteenth century.[why?]